Christmas and New Year Cruises

 - When is open: 30th Nov-12th Jan.

 Skansen's Christmas market is ultra-traditional - it has been held since 1903 annually.
 Skansen is like outdoor cultural museum, it's historic, so you'll see how a Christmas market during the 1800's looked in Sweden.
-Homemade jams, mustards, sausages, breads, cakes and marzipan, as well as the traditional handicrafts (embroidery, leather, holiday decorations).
+Homemade jams, mustards, sausages, bread, cakes and marzipan, as well as traditional handicrafts (embroidery, leather, holiday decorations).
 Join with kids the variety of family-friendly activities.
 Skansen is on Djurgarden Island.
 Regular ferries link from Slussen.

 - Eat this: Christmas fare such as eel, salmon, smoked sausage, pepparkakor (gingersnaps), saffron buns and glogg (mulled wine).